An inspiring path, a unique experience

 Elyas Aissia (M.Sc.
 Water sciences, 2021)

-Science communicator at LaSciencedAbord and administrator of Science pour tous
+Science Communicator at LaSciencedAbord and Administrator at Science pour tous

 “INRS helped me learn how to communicate about science in a more effective and intelligible manner according to the target audience.
 The training I received at INRS goes beyond the lab.”

-“My studies at INRS prepared me well for a career as a scientist.
-INRS is where I learned to work autonomously and effectively to bridge research and implementation.”
+“My studies at INRS prepared me well for a career in scientific research.
+INRS is where I learned to work autonomously and effectively to bridge research and its applications.”

 “My research experience at INRS allowed me to fully express my creativity, a strength that helps me move forward in all my projects, bringing innovative ideas and a different perspective to the table.”